Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Results and Discussion

 \section{Results and Discussion}

-As discussed in Section \ref{sec:intro}, the effect of other bodies on a deflection has been described in the literature, albeit only in a very particular aspect.
+As discussed in Section \ref{sec:intro}, the effect of other bodies on a deflection has been described in the literature, albeit only in limited aspects.
 Carusi et al. \cite{carusi2002} derived an analytical estimate based on Öpik's Theory to calculate the deflection of an asteroid due to an impulse.
 This estimate is very similar to Izzo's approach for impulsive deflection~\cite{izzo2007optimization}.
 By using this estimate and comparing it to an n-body problem, Carusi et al. show that the estimate describes well the deflection.
 However, according to their work \cite{carusi2002,carusi2005early,carusi2005mitigation,carusi2008orbital}, the divergence occurs when there are resonant encounters with the Earth between the time of interception and the predicted impact.
 In such cases, it is shown that the optimal impulse tends to diverge significantly from the analytical estimate, sometimes requiring a much larger or smaller impulse than expected.

 As an example, consider their results (consult their work for context~\cite{carusi2002}) for the optimal impulse required to deflect the asteroid 1997 XF11 by one Earth radius, considering an n-body problem as the dynamical model.
 As shown by Carusi et al., their analytical model can predict the deflection with reasonable accuracy after 2028.
 However, there is a sharp increase in the required optimal impulse at the time of the 2028 interception, with a magnitude similar to the one needed to deflect the asteroid near the time of the predicted collision.
 Before 2028, the optimal impulse decreases by about two orders of magnitude.
-The events responsible for these divergences from the analytical model occur due to the asteroid's close approach to Earth in 2028, at a distance of about 0.005 AU, or about 0.8 Earth radii from the sphere of Earth's influence.
+The events responsible for these divergences from the analytical model occur due to the asteroid's close approach to Earth in 2028, at a distance of about 0.005 AU, or about {0.8 SOIs (0.8 radius of the Earth's Sphere of Influence)\footnote{At times, SOI will be used as a unit of distance, indicating that the distance is measured in multiples of the radius of the sphere of influence of the respective planet.
+The definition of SOI used here is the one of Laplace \cite{vallado2001fundamentals}.}}.